hjwang-824/NPSS/README.md

 # NPSS
-Code for the submission of the journal "Pattern Recognition"
+Code for the submission of the "IEEE Transactions on Information Forensics and Security"

 The code is implemented based on the repo of OpenUnReID (openmm-lab): https://github.com/open-mmlab/OpenUnReID